-2018 was an exciting year for Florida’s commercial real estate market.
+2018 was an exciting year for Florida’s CRE market, particularly in South Florida commercial real estate.
 New developments have come to fruition, leadership changes at major companies, metrics around the state are positive, and analysts are generally bullish on the market here with ambitious predictions on the horizons.
 We are now looking at the prospect of progress in 2019.

 We’ve compiled some of the biggest news and most influential headlines around the state to put this year into perspective so far.
 Each article sheds some light on what’s to come vis-a-vis developments and deals.
 This update includes: a new acquisition for MMG Equity Partners, healthcare real estate demand, another Amazon fulfillment center in Florida, Virgin’s vision for Miami, and developments & acquisitions in downtown Miami.

 Florida Commercial Real Estate News – Q4 2018